rach-m/world-cup-tracker/README.md

 - You will need to only render the events for each team which are goal events.
 Think about which array method you could use to get just the events you want.

-- You can position the soccer balls using Absolute position (so long as you have t them in a container with position relative), and give them a left position that is equal to the time of the goal.
+- You can position the soccer balls using Absolute position (so long as you have them in a container with position relative), and give them a left position that is equal to the time of the goal.

 - You will need to massage the goal time string from the JSON api, to remove the apostrophe indicating minutes, ie change _40'_ to _40_